dgeb/json-api/format/index.md

 #### Plural Resources

-A collection of resources **SHOULD** be represented as an array of resource objects or string values, or as a "collection object" (described below).
+A collection of resources **SHOULD** be represented as an array of resource objects or IDs, or as a single "collection object" (described below).

 The following posts are represented as an array of resource objects: